 where $\mathcal{B}$ is the experience replay buffer containing the agent's environmental interactions.
 Observe that the update (\ref{eq:DQN}) could be thought of as performing gradient descent using $\nabla_w H$ on a single sample $\langle s,a,r,s' \rangle$ where $\nabla_w H$ is the partial gradient of $H$ with respect to $w$.
 Therefore, by viewing the $K$ gradient steps as a rough approximation of exactly minimizing $H$ with respect to the optimization parameters $w$, we can write this iterative process as:

-In this optimization perspective, what is typically referred to as the online parameter is updated incrementally because the objective function~(\ref{eq:HDefintion}) does not lend itself into a closed-form solution in presence of non-linear function approximation such as neural networks.
+In this optimization perspective~\cite{asadi2023td}, what is typically referred to as the online parameter is updated incrementally because the objective function~(\ref{eq:HDefintion}) does not generally lend itself into a closed-form solution.
 Notice also that in practice rather than the quadratic loss, DQN uses the slightly different Huber loss~\citep{mnih2015human}.
 Moreover, follow-up versions of DQN use different loss functions, such as the Quantile loss~\citep{bellemare2017distributional}, sample experience tuples from the buffer non-uniformly~\citep{schaul2015prioritized}, use multi-step updates~\cite{de2018multi,tang2022nature}, or make additional modifications~\citep{rainbow, asadi2021deep}.
-That said, the general structure of the algorithm follows the same trend in that it proceeds in iterations, and that the loss function being minimized can change per iteration.
+That said, the general structure of the algorithm follows the same trend in that it proceeds in iterations, and that the loss function being minimized changes per iteration.